linsomniac/python-memcached2/docs/index.rst

 Python 3.
 This codebase is regularly tested against Python 2.7 and Python 3.3.

+The high level interface is dict-like:
+:py:class:`~memcached2.ObliviousMapping`.
+It looks much like a dictionary but the back-end storage is memcache servers.

-As of April 2013 this is in active development and not quite suitable for use in production yet.
-However, the core functionality is implemented and the higher level interfaces should come fairly quickly now.
-The low level :py:class:`~memcached2.Memcache` class is complete and documented, see :py:class:`~memcached2.Memcache` for examples of use.
+The low level :py:class:`~memcached2.Memcache` class is complete and documented, see :ref:`Memcache Examples <memcache-examples>` for examples of use.

 Documentation Index
 -------------------